noir-lang/noir/docs/docs/developers/contracts/writing_contracts/functions/context.md

 In the public context this header is set by sequencer (sequencer executes public calls) and it is set to 1 block before the block in which the transaction is included.

 #include_code header /noir-projects/noir-protocol-circuits/crates/types/src/header.nr rust

-### Contract Deployment Data

-Just like with the `is_contract_deployment` flag mentioned earlier.
-This data will only be set to true when the current transaction is one in which a contract is being deployed.

-#include_code contract-deployment-data /noir-projects/noir-protocol-circuits/crates/types/src/contrakt/contract_deployment_data.nr rust

 ### Private Global Variables